yoko-vicky/yoko-vicky/README.md

 ## 🌿 I think in flows and frameworks — not just features

-Whether building a solo app or guiding team alignment,
+Whether working solo, freelancing with async teams, or guiding alignment workshops,
 I focus on how structure supports user behavior, decision-making, and experience clarity.

 🧠 Recently I’ve been working on: